OWASP/owasp.github.io/_posts/2025-01-29-juice-shop-leadership.md

 ---

 OWASP Juice Shop proudly announces long-time contributor Jannik Hollenbach as co-project lead effective immediately!
-We are furthermore enhancing and simplifying our contributor engagement & recognition.
+Additionally, we are enhancing and simplifying our contributor engagement & recognition.
 Read on to learn more about these changes and how you can get involved in the project!

 <!--more-->

 ## Project Leadership x2

 Effective immediately, [Jannik Hollenbach](https://infosec.exchange/@jannik) joins [Bjoern Kimminich](https://bsky.app/profile/bkimminich.bsky.social) as co-project lead of the OWASP Juice Shop.
-Jannik is an active contributor to the project for many years.
+Jannik has been an an active contributor to the project for many years.
 His achievements include developing the [MultiJuicer](https://github.com/juice-shop/multi-juicer) hosting-platform, building the [Hacking Instructor](https://pwning.owasp-juice.shop/companion-guide/latest/part1/challenges.html#_hacking_instructor) mechanism for our in-app tutorials, and fully re-creating the Score Board in a modern tile-based layout.

 ![](/assets/images/posts/juice-shop-leadership/juice-shop_project-leaders.jpg)